bwsw/sj-platform/SJDocs/source/SJ_Architecture.rst

 - Variety
     The platform components are ready-to-use and can be reorganized in various pipelines.
 Besides, the system  is compatible with different types of data sources, data storages, services and systems.

+Stream Juggler provides UI and REST for a platform user to create a processing sequence of arbitrary complexity, watch it in action and manage it.